 [Initial 山 河 Conception: 8:IV:1956 occurred during a long talk with Hasegawa Saburo on Sesshu.]

 From Eliot Weinberger, “Gary Snyder: The Art of Poetry LXXIV.”
 The Paris Review 141 (Winter 1996): 89-118, available via this link.
-A video of the occasion for the interview transcribed in the Paris Review is available here on YouTube.
+A video of this Paris Review interview is available here on YouTube.

-From the article Meri read: Larry Esplund, “‘Changing and Unchanging Things: Noguchi and Hasegawa in Postwar Japan’ Review: Beauty without Borders,” Wall Street Journal (3 June 2019), p.
-A19.
-Print (and here as a PDF Noguchi and Hasegawa WSJ 3 June 2019).
+Here’s the Journal article mentioned above: Larry Esplund, “‘Changing and Unchanging Things: Noguchi and Hasegawa in Postwar Japan’ Review: Beauty without Borders,” Wall Street Journal (3 June 2019), p.
+A19, available here as a PDF.

 Meri and I enjoyed an afternoon at the Noguchi Museum several years ago.
 When I commented on how good it will be to see this show at the Asian, she sighed and said, “Yes, but the light at the Noguchi . . .”